ARTICLES

 Interior Plants Are Good for You and the Planet

-Interior Plants’ Integration in the Home
+Interior Plants in the Home

+The beauty of interior plants lies in their versatility.
+They can be incorporated into any space, from small apartments to sprawling mansions, yet their benefits remain unchanged.
 One can, for instance, create a living wall by transforming a blank partition into a lush green oasis by installing a vertical garden.
 This is a great option for small spaces, as it maximizes vertical space while adding visual impact.

-One could, also, adopt hanging planters, and have the interior plants hanging from the ceiling or shelves to create a feel of airiness and bring life to high spaces.
-Hanging plants like spider plants or string of pearls are, particularly, ideal for indoor settings with limited floor space.
+One could also adopt hanging planters and have the interior plants hanging from the ceiling or shelves to create a feel of airiness and bring life to high spaces.
+Hanging plants like Ivy (Hedera helix), or the grass lily (Chlorophytum) are particularly ideal for indoor settings with limited floor space.
 In addition, one could cluster plants of different sizes and shapes to create a focal point indoors or grow these interior plants as natural room dividers to create privacy and separation within an open-plan space.
-These plants can, also, be incorporated into furniture.
-In this context, one ought to have furniture with built-in planters or shelves to seamlessly integrate plants into the décor.
+These plants can also be incorporated into furniture, in which case, one ought to have furniture with built-in planters or shelves to seamlessly integrate plants into the décor.

 Interior Plants Are Good for You and the Planet